 - Copy and paste cell values.
-(Note: Beginning with Release 15.5.1, fields or columns with lookup values support copy and paste, but only within the same column.)
+(Note: Fields or columns with lookup values do not support copy and paste.)

 - Observe subtle visual treatments for rows and cells.
 For example, new rows and cells appear in a different color from saved rows and cells.

-- Missing required fields with no default values get added automatically when you add a row.
-Messages and subtle color shading appear to guide you if values are missing from required fields.
+- Missing required fields get added automatically when you add a row.
+Messages appear to guide you if values are missing from required fields.